laphrog/Cloaksocks/README.md

 I might as well add a script to create the Client Configs separately but it's not available for now.

 ### Building your own Image
-Well, if you're looking for a specific Cloak/Shadowsocks version, Use the Dockerfiles `Dockerfile-cloak-server` & `Dockerfile-shadowsocks-server` to <br /> compile and create the image. <br />
+Well, if you're looking for a specific Cloak/Shadowsocks version, Use the Dockerfiles `cloak-server` & `shadowsocks-server` to compile and create the image.<br />
 <br />
 Make sure to edit the Dockerfiles properly.
 Different app versions might need specific compiling configurations. <br />
 Better have a little knowledge in Docker before using this method.